 Depending on the type of restoration you choose and whether your dentist works with an offsite lab, restorations can take one to two weeks to make.
 For a full set of dentures, you may need several fittings and appointments to ensure that the dentures fit properly and complement your facial features.

 All-on-4 can be an excellent option for patients who have experienced a small degree of jawbone recession and are in need of a full set of dentures.
 For the right candidates, it can actually eliminate the need for a bone graft.
 The All-on-4 technique uses four strategically positioned implants to achieve maximum contact between the implants and the remaining bone tissue for excellent stability.
 Two vertical implants are placed in the front of the dental arch, and two angled implants are placed on either side of the back of the jaw.
 In many cases, the implants can support a full denture immediately after they have been placed.

 Call Us Today

 Because every patient's needs are unique, we will pair you with a dedicated dental implant coordinator to answer your questions about treatment from start to finish.
 Although the dental implant process can span several months, the results of your surgery can last a lifetime.
-To learn more about the timeline you can expect, call our office nearest you or contact us online.
+To learn more about the timeline you can expect, contact us online.